NITROGLYCERIN

 Disease/Condition Glossary

-Angina pectoris: It is a kind of chest pain caused due to decreased blood flow to the heart, which means insufficient oxygen supply to the heart muscle.
+Angina pectoris: It is a kind of chest pain caused by decreased blood flow to the heart, which means insufficient oxygen supply to the heart muscle.
 The chest pain is often triggered by emotional stress or physical activity.
 Angina is a symptom of coronary artery disease.
 The symptoms of angina include dizziness, shortness of breath, nausea, tiredness, anxiety or excessive sweating.
 The risk factors for angina include smoking, diabetes, overweight, high blood pressure, high cholesterol, not exercising, or a history of heart disease.

 FAQs